We-the-Songwriters/wethesongwriters/posts/2025-04-02-common-good.md

 layout: layouts/post
 date: 2025-04-02
 author: Stan Davis
-excerpt: I give permission for people to sing this song I wrote.
+excerpt: I connected with a federal employee in Oregon.
+This is his story.
 (Lyrics available on the song page.)
 embed: "https://www.youtube.com/embed/CyfCd3FLhOE?si=xjdXSqUD2-eG2-eB"
 tags:
   - posts
 ---
-I give permission for people to sing this song I wrote.
+I connected with a federal employee in Oregon.
+This is his story.

 {% include "youtube.html" %}